zcash/zips/draft-zf-community-dev-fund-2-proposal.rst

 2. Zcash Community Grants SHOULD support well-specified work proposed by the grantee, at reasonable market-rate costs.
 They can be of any duration or ongoing without a duration limit.
-Grants of indefinite duration SHOULD be reviewed periodically (on a schedule appropriate for the value and complexity of the grant) for continuation of funding.
+Grants of indefinite duration SHOULD be reviewed periodically (on a schedule that the Zcash Community Grants Committee considers appropriate for the value and complexity of the grant) for continuation of funding.

 3. Priority SHOULD be given to Zcash Community Grants that bolster teams with